 The images do not need to contain transitions between images.
 Think: sharp, jolting cuts.
 It can be a good way to show multiple products in one ad.

 Specs call attention to product specifications via text on screen.
 Specs ads often work best for products that are hi-tech or hi-tech-adjacent.

 Still, they can be great for non-tech industries, especially when you need to justify a higher price point than the market typically expects.

 Stop motion is a film making technique where objects are physically manipulated incrementally.
 Each movement is photographed so that they will simulate independent motion when the series of frames are replayed as a fast sequence.

-Perhaps the most straightforward creative type, this tried-and-true ad is nothing more than text over an image.
+Perhaps the most straightforward creative type, this tried-and-true ad is nothing more than text placement over an image.
 Text overlay doesn’t include text that appears sequentially on a background still.